Market is at all-time highs. What should you do?

 So on the balance of probability, market hitting an all-time high is a good time to stay invested or even to enter.
 At worst you can probably expect flat to slightly returns for some time and if things turn out well we could be on the cusp of another bull market.

 One good strategy would be to invest through SIPs or via an STP from a liquid fund.
-This way even if this all-time high is just a fluke you would have invested less at an unfavorable entry point.
+This way even if this all-time high is just a fluke you would have invested less at an unfavourable entry point.

 But, what about market timing?